Rules & Conditions

 - for whatever reason fails to appear on the tee at his appointed starting time, or

 - having qualified to participate in the Championship but fails to do so,

 must, without delay, furnish the Championship Committee with an explanation, in writing, to the satisfaction of the Championship Committee.
 If he/she does not do so, he/she will be debarred from the Championship (decision to be taken by the Championship Committee).

 With regard to the behavoir of players, the Championship Committee has adopted a zero tolerance policy.
 Misbehavoir of players will not be tolerated and will lead to immediate debarrement from the Championship.

 Each competitor is responsible and liable for his/her own actions at all times.
 Both Toxandria Golf Club and the Championship Committee cannot be held responsible for competitor actions and/or behaviour which results in insurance claims, prosecution or any other liability claim.

-Caddies are allowed but they must be born after 1 January 1996.
+Caddies are allowed according to rule 10.3 but they must be born after 1 January 1998.
 All others are to maintain a reasonable distance from competitors during a stipulated round and refrain from influencing play.

 14. Balls & Clubs

 Rule 4.2 note: The ball the competitor uses shall be named on the Current List of Conforming Golf Balls issued by the R&A Rules Ltd. Driving clubs must not have a characteristic time greater than 257 microseconds when measured on pendulum testing apparatus approved by R&A Rules Limited - see also Appendix II, 5a of the Rules of Golf.
 The "List of Drivers contrary to the driving club Condition", as published by the R&A Rules Ltd. is valid.

 Competitors shall walk at all times during a stipulated round unless permitted by the Championship Committee to ride and be accompanied by an official.